Value Beyond Devices

 [ Cross post from blog by Author Vish Sahasranamam at Forge ]

-Building high-growth hardware !
+Building high-growth enterprises!

 Take #1 — Edison didn’t sell Electric Bulbs but Electric Power!